gearjosh/php_project/README.md

 # untitled php project

 ## Getting started

+### Step One: Install Composer
+[Go here](https://getcomposer.org/download/) and install composer locally on your machine.

+### Step Two: Install the Project
-To start this project, first open terminal and navigate to the project directory.
+Open terminal and navigate to the project directory.

-Enter `php -S 127.0.0.1:8000` to start a server running at localhost:8000.
+Copy `composer install` into terminal to install the dependencies.

+### Step Three: Run the Project

-Navigate to localhost:8000 in your web browser to view the project.
+Use XAMPP or your preferred equivalent to run the project.